upper waypoint

 As she was evacuating, she said, her car ran out of gas, forcing her to roll down the mountain road until she got to a flat, where a friend passed by.

-The fire is burning just a few miles from the town of Paradise, parts of which are under evacuation warnings.
+The fire is burning just a few miles from the town of Paradise, which is under evacuation warnings.
 Much of the town was destroyed in the 2018 Camp Fire, the deadliest wildfire in California history.

 Two people with minor injuries have been treated and released by firefighters, authorities said in a press conference on Thursday night.

-Crews will face difficult conditions as they battle the fire Friday, according to forecasts.
-The National Weather Service issued a red flag warning through Friday night, as temperatures are expected to exceed 100 degrees in some areas, and relative humidity is quite low.
+Crews faced difficult conditions as they battled the fire on Friday.
+The National Weather Service issued a red flag warning through Friday night, as temperatures were expected to exceed 100 degrees in some areas, and relative humidity was quite low.

 Conditions are expected to improve into the weekend, Purdue said.